3dptv/3d-ptv-post-process/version_January_2013/readme.txt

 1) (simple)
-put the file "input.inp" in the C: folder adjust input.inp to your needs put the excecutable "post_process.exe" anywhere you like run "post_process.exe"
+put the file "input.inp" in the C: folder adjust input.inp to your needs put the excecutable "Release/post_process.exe" anywhere you like run "post_process.exe"

 enjoy the output files xuap.xxx and trajPoint.xxx